API conventions

 |

 When an HTTP status code other than 200 returns, you can fix and retry the request.
-If you retry a request that resulted in 200, you will receive an HTTP 403 code with either:
+If you retry a request that resulted in 200, you receive an HTTP 403 code with eitherstep called out of order

-correlation ID is expired or invalid
+or correlation ID is expired or invalid

+.
 Prove prevents retries to ensure proper behavior and mitigate issues with replay attacks.